jerome-trc/biomorph/ATTRIB.md

 AMRSHRD (pickup sound for `BIO_ArmorBonus`) is courtesy of id Software LLC.

-CLSARMUS (on-equip sound for classified armour) is courtesy of id Software LCC and the Raven Software Corporation.
+CLSARMUS (on-equip sound for classified armour) is courtesy of id Software LLC and the Raven Software Corporation.

+## Music

+Augmented Borealis (D_AUGBOR, Doppel's theme music) is courtesy of decino.

 ## Acknowledgements